-Computer catalogues are less physically limited than card catalogues - they can be copied onto disk or memory stick, and worked on away from the meeting house.
+Computer catalogues are less physically limited than card catalogues - they can be copied and worked on away from the meeting house.
 Some meetings have made their catalogues available online, through the meeting website.

-Few meeting libraries have large enough collections to warrant the purchase of mainstream library software, but a small number have used widely available software packages to create their own catalogues, whether by word-processing catalogue entries or creating a basic database or spreadsheet.
+Few meeting libraries have large enough collections to warrant the purchase of mainstream library software, but a small number have used widely available software packages to create their own catalogues, whether by word-processing catalogue entries, or by creating a basic database or spreadsheet.